 The investments are held in two investment products.
-One is the "BB Renda Fixa Long Term Corporate Bancos", an investment fund in investment fund shares, managed and administered by BB Gestão de Recursos DTVM S.A., which achieved an accumulated return of 2.7260% in the first quarter of 2024 and an accumulated return of 2,606% in the second quarter of 2024.
+One is the "BB Renda Fixa Longo Prazo Corporate Bancos", an investment fund in investment fund shares, managed and administered by BB Gestão de Recursos DTVM S.A., which achieved an accumulated return of 2.7260% in the first quarter of 2024 and an accumulated return of 2.606% in the second quarter of 2024.
 Another part of the invested resources is with Banco Safra in a CDB product with a monthly return referenced at 100% of the CDI.
-In the first quarter of 2024, it achieved an accumulated return of 2,5717% in the second quarter of 2024.
+In the first quarter of 2024, it achieved an accumulated return of 2.61% and an accumulated return of 2.5717 in the second quarter of 2024.
 The investment with Safra serves as a guarantee for the surety bond issued to comply with ANP Resolution No. 854/2021, which addresses financial decommissioning guarantees.